|

 |||||||||||||

-See also the previous posting from January/February 2011.
 John Kirchner has sent these pictures from a visit on 29th October 2011.
 He writes: "I found the Perus-Pirapora to be a funky, fun place -- very low key.
 It was really wonderful to see it alive 33 years after I shot it in happier times, when it was still a busy, busy little railroad.
 I have always loved “little” industrials, and the Perus was one of the best."
-The preservation society has a home page http://peruspirapora.blogspot.com, in particular this page gives some background http://peruspirapora.blogspot.com/2010/11/um-pouco-da-historia-da-efpp-e-do.html and there is a useful historical map of this 600mm railway here http://3.bp.blogspot.com/_9ImBVTxYrNg/TNdWn_fd4QI/AAAAAAAAAcI/y2du9ahnoh8/s1600/mapa1.jpg which you can use for some of the locations referred to below and in the article linked above.
+The preservation society has a home page http://www.efperuspirapora.blogspot.com.br/ (new address 9th January 2013), in particular this page gives some background http://www.efperuspirapora.blogspot.com.br/2010/11/um-pouco-da-historia-da-efpp-e-do.html (new address 9th January 2013, link dead by April 2015) and there is a useful historical map of this 600mm railway here http://3.bp.blogspot.com/_9ImBVTxYrNg/TNdWn_fd4QI/AAAAAAAAAcI/y2du9ahnoh8/s1600/mapa1.jpg which you can use for some of the locations referred to below and in the article linked above.
 As of October 2011, some 5km was in serviceable condition.
 Obviously resources are limited and a balance has to be struck between restoring more of the 20km line and securing and restoring the surviving rolling stock.
 Note the following locations from Google Earth:

 Regular operations are in the hands of this Alco 0-4-2ST, #2 at Corredor.
 Other photographs were taken here unless stated otherwise.